 Walk around the Research Center – Beach Walk

-Thursday January 5th – Fast Boat Ride to neighboring island – Nusa Penida – visit artisan cooperative and have a drink and work from Beach hut to type up notes and gather ideas on improving community livelihood.
+Thursday, January 9th – Fast Boat Ride to a neighboring island – Nusa Penida – visit artisan cooperative and have a drink and work from Beach hut to type up notes and gather ideas on improving community livelihood.
 Visit to an underground cave temple.
 Stay the night camping on the beach and swim in the island cove to return in the morning to research center.

 The internship will close with a night of dancing at a beautiful place in the heart of the exclusive Seminyak area.
 After a sunset drink on the beach of course.